-- Place all of the ingredients for the seasoned chicken in a large bowl and stir gently to combine.
+- Place all of the ingredients for the chicken meatballs in a large bowl and stir gently to combine.

-- Slice the baguettes in half then toast them on the grill or in the oven under a broiler for 2 minutes.
+- Slice the baguettes in half then toast them on the hot skillet or in the oven under a broiler for 1 to 2 minutes.

-Notes: The chili mayonnaise, pickled slaw, and seasoned chicken can all be made a day or two ahead of time and left to marinate in the refrigerator until you are ready to make your sandwiches.
+The pickled veggies can be made a day or two ahead of time and left to marinate in the refrigerator until you are ready to make your sandwiches.

 You can also make the chili mayonnaise and meatballs in advance.
 You can serve the sandwich with hot or cold meatballs.

 If you want to eat the Banh Mi while the meatballs are hot, serve the sandwiches immediately after you assemble them, otherwise, the hot meatballs will melt the mayonnaise and soften the veggies.
 For a cold Banh Mi sandwich, let the meatballs cool down completely and assemble them 2 to 3 hours in advance.

 Nutrition Information:Yield: 8 Serving Size: 1

 Amount Per Serving: Calories: 480Total Fat: 20gSodium: 1515mgCarbohydrates: 37gProtein: 34g